Ukulele Sizes – Soprano, Concert, Tenor & Baritone

 Number of frets: 19+

-The baritone ukulele is the biggest of the ukes.
-It’s tuned down lower to DGBE, which is equivalent to the tuning of the bottom four strings on a guitar.
-This is going to produce a deeper sound.
-While you can still strum it like any other ukulele, you’re going to really lose that bright crisp sound that you’d get with soprano.
-Baritone ukes are great for blues players and fingerpickers, or those who prefer that deeper and fuller sound.
+The baritone ukulele, sometimes referred to as just the “bari”, is the biggest of the ukes.
+It’s tuned down lower than the other sizes to D-G-B-E baritone tuning, which is equivalent to the tuning of the bottom four strings of a guitar.
+This is going to produce a significantly deeper sound.

 In the following video, mugambismonkey gives us a performance of an original song he wrote on the ukulele called “Kiss Me.”
 You can really hear how much lower the baritone uke sounds in this video.